FAU-Paleo/apw_2025/docs/_posts/2024-08-06-paleodiversity.md

 <br>

-## Day 4: Exploring fossil occurrence data and fossil record biases
+## Day 4: Fossil data structure & sampling standardization
-with Emma Dunne & Lisa Schnetz
+with Emma Dunne

 <br>

 ### Content

-There are three main parts to this day and each one has an associated exercise in R:
+There are three main topics related to this day and each one has an associated exercise in R:

 1. **Databases in Paleobiology** - available databases, futurproofing, accessing the Paleobiology Database and importing datasets into R
 2. **Fossil record biases** - exaploring the impact of biases on estimates of diversity through visualisations and simple statistics